SiddharthChillale/devblog/docs/index.md

 > ![profile](img/mack.jpeg)

-I'm a software engineer student pursing Bachelors in Computer Science and Engineering.
+I'm a student pursing Bachelors in Computer Science and Engineering at Indian Institute of Information Technology, Trichy.
+Over a period of three years, I've developed my developing skills through participating and co-hosting coding competitions.
+My recent love for pulling insights from raw data has led me to develop a dashboard running data analysis and showcasing affected numbers during the COVID-19 crisis.

 My latest web app project is a dashboard ruuning data analysis and showcasing affected numbers during the COVID-19 crisis.
 Apart from my academics, I'm working on helping with the COVID research by running models on the gathered data.

-Currently, I am volunteering as a Teaching Assistant at "ShiP.py: Learning to Py while Shelter-in-Place" to offer a Free, Online, Interactive, and Hands-on beginner's programming course in python3.
+Currently, I am volunteering as a Teaching Assistant at "ShiP.py: Learning to Py while Shelter-in-Place" to offer a Free, Online, Interactive, and Hands-on beginner's programming course in Python.

 In my free time, I continue improving my skills by applying my knowledge contesting in Kaggle competitions.